lightbend/mesos-spark-integration-tests/mesos-docker/README.md

 Note: The result of the above command will not match the datanodes in the hadoop ui due to a known [bug](https://issues.apache.org/jira/browse/HDFS-7303) for versions <2.7.
-In such version you can only see one datanode.
+In buggy versions you can only see one datanode.
 This applies when datanodes are all created in localhost.

 ## Using the cluster